george-richardson/terraform-aws-personal-org/README.md

   * Default deployed OrganizationAccountAccessRole is used for assumption by a organization administrator user into child accounts.
   * Child account OrganizationAccountAccessRoles are protected from deletion (by default).
   * Child account root user access is blocked (by default).
+  * MFA must be used to access child accounts (from bootstrap template).
-* Separate Organization management role.
+* Separate Organization management role (from bootstrap template).
   * Limited access to management account to manage the Organization and save Terraform state.
   * Must be explicitly assumed.
-* Budgets can easily be applied to accounts with a single variable for notification by email when spending is too high.
+* Billing alarms can easily be applied to accounts with notification via an SNS topic.
 * Limit organizational units or accounts to specific services or regions.
 * Limit the EC2/RDS instance types that can be used in an account or organizational unit.